RandomcodeDev/FalseKing/DESIGN.md

 - Static linking is used to reduce the number of files necessary to work with, making distribution somewhat simpler and possibly allow for link time optimization
+- Due to the fact that the game uses low resolution pixel art, it will very likely be orders of magnitude smaller than a typical AAA game even with no storage optimization

 ## Development